Review and road test of the Mitsubishi Mirage

 Ten Second Review of the Mitsubishi Mirage

 You don't have to spend too long looking at the engineering of the Mirage to realise that it's been developed down to a price, with cost of running as a priority.
 Therefore it's not really fair to expect it to be a pin-sharp driver's car.
-For this revised version, Mitsubishi has focused on its 80PS 1.2-litre petrol powerplant, provided as before with either manual or CVT automatic transmission that takes the drag out of city driving.
+For this revised version, Mitsubishi has continued to focus on its 80PS 1.2-litre MIVEC petrol powerplant, provided as before with either manual or CVT automatic transmission that takes the drag out of city driving.
 This engine is quite perky, in manual guise getting to 60mph in 11.7 seconds and running onto 112mph.